FibreStream Reviews and Plans

 FibreStream headquarters can be found at 312 Cooper Street, Ottawa, ON K2P 0G7.
 Our attention, however, will be focused on reviewing one of FibreStream’s prominent residential telephone plans.

-Now the 20 dollar price tag may seem to be very appealing, but does it really challenge the other contenders in the VoIP business.
-Let us take PhonePower as an example: PhonePower offers an unlimited North America plan for the microscopic price of only $7.40per month.
-However it may seem a little unfair to compare two different plans, so let us take a look at the unlimited local plan offer by Yak.
-This plan offers unlimited local calling for only $4.75 per month, which is 4 times less then what Fibrestream is charging.
-Fibrestream would definitely need to rework the pricing on their plans or perhaps offer a better service to accommodate the steeper price.
+Now the $5 price tag may seem to be very little, but does it really challenge the other contenders in the VoIP business?
+Let us take PhonePower as an example: VoIPly offers an unlimited North America plan for the microscopic price of only $7.40per month.
+However it may seem a little unfair to compare two different plans, so let us take a look at the unlimited local plan offer by VoIP Much.
+This plan offers unlimited North America calling for only $9.45 per month.

 Fibrestream international rates may seem to be more promising than the actual monthly rate of the plan.
 The international calling rate implemented by Fibrestream to dial Pakistan is at $ 0.3276 per minute.
-Once again Fibrestream falls short to both Yak and PhonePower.
-Yak offers an international rate of $0.115 cents per minute to dial Pakistan, while PhonePower only implements a charge of $0.068 cents per minute.
+Once again Fibrestream falls short to competition.
+Localphone offers an international rate of $0.115 cents per minute to dial Pakistan, while VoIP Much only implements a charge of $0.068 cents per minute.

-Another disappointing factor we noticed about Fibrestream service was that there was no definitive mentioning of what features come with this plan.
-A list of optional features is provided which is quite lengthy, however, the features which come with the service were not mentioned.
+Another disappointing factor we noticed about Fibrestream phone service is the features, only eight come with this plan.
+Call Display, Automatic Recall, 3-Way Calling, Call Forwarding, Do Not Disturb, Call Waiting, Speed Calling and Voicemail.
 Furthermore, we noticed that there was also no mention of a smartphone app!
 In this day and age smartphone integration is very necessary to take into consideration.

 |Caller ID Name:|